Real roots of random polynomials: asymptotics of the variance: Introduction

+This condition was later verified for Kac polynomials, their derivatives, and hyperbolic polynomials, leading to the CLTs for the real roots of these polynomials in \cite{NV22D}.
+Our asymptotic estimates for the variance of the real roots in these cases strengthen these results, as they provide details about the denominator of $\frac{N_n-\mathbb E[N_n]}{\sqrt{\Var[N_n]}}$.

+We also note that the class of random polynomials in Theorem~\ref{t.main} and the class of generalized Kac polynomials satisfying Nguyen--Vu's condition \eqref{e.OV} are substantially different.
+For the convenience of the reader, we include an example in Appendix \ref{a.example} that satisfies \eqref{e.polyasymp} but does not satisfy \eqref{e.OV}.

-\begin{remark} The assumption $\tau>-1/2$ is used in many places in our proof.
-It might be interesting to consider generalized Kac polynomials in the setting when $\tau\le -1/2$.
-It is curious to see if the method of this paper can be extended to estimate $\Var[N_n(\mathbb R)]$, and this will be left for further investigation.
-For a recent account of these polynomials, we refer the reader to the work of Krishnapur, Lundberg, and Nguyen \cite{KLN}, who provided asymptotics for the expected number of real roots and answered the question on bifurcating limit cycles. \end{remark}
+\begin{remark} The assumption $\tau > -1/2$ plays a critical role throughout our proof.
+It would be interesting to explore generalized Kac polynomials in the regime $\tau \leq -1/2$.
+In particular, it remains an open question whether the methods developed in this paper can be extended to estimate $\Var[N_n]$ in that setting, a direction we leave for future investigation.
+For a recent comprehensive overview of these polynomials, we refer the reader to the work of Krishnapur, Lundberg, and Nguyen \cite{KLN}, which provides asymptotic results for the expected number of real roots and offers insights into bifurcating limit cycles. \end{remark}